AdobeDocs/workfront.en/help/reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md

 ## Data expressions you can use

-The lists below define the available expressions you can use when you are building one of the 3 different types of calculated custom fields in `Workfront`:
+The lists below define the available expressions you can use when you are building one of the 3 different types of calculated custom fields in Workfront:

 * [Date & time calculated custom field](#date)
 * [Mathematical calculated custom field](#mathemat)